R-Mohnish-Kumar/R-Mohnish-Kumar/README.md

 ### 🔍 Machine Learning Projects:
 - **Unveiling Crime Patterns in Chicago: A Topic Modeling and Hotspot Analysis**: This project analyzes Chicago's crime data using Latent Dirichlet Allocation (LDA) for topic modeling and Gaussian Mixture Models (GMM) for spatial clustering, combined with CatBoost for classification.
 It identifies latent crime patterns, visualizes risk hotspots, and provides actionable insights through interactive maps and data-driven analysis.
 - **Gender Vulnerability Analysis**: Crime prediction in Los Angeles using ML algorithms like XGBoost, Random Forest, Support Vector Machine (SVM), Gaussian Naive Bayes and K-Nearest Neighbors (KNN).
+- **Offensive Post Identification in Social Media using NLP** : This project aims to identify offensive posts in social media using Natural Language Processing (NLP) techniques.
+The dataset consists of tweets, which undergo preprocessing, feature extraction, and classification using various machine learning models.
+The best-performing model is fine-tuned for optimal performance.

 ### 🌐 Mobile Applications:
 - **Admission Plus**: A cross-platform mobile application for student registration built with Flutter.